Hypnosis Words Terms & Definitions

 When opposing muscles contract at the same time.

-Example: Arm Catalepsy would occur when your Tricep muscle (back of the arm) attempts to extend the arm, and a at the same time your Bicep muscle (front of the arm) attempts to flex the arm. resulting in the inability to move the arm in either direction.
+Example: Arm Catalepsy would occur when your Tricep muscle (back of your arm) attempts to extend the arm, while at the same time your Bicep muscle (front of the arm) attempts to flex the arm.
+Result?
+An inability to move the arm in either direction.

 Commands: